 As a volunteer, you have the opportunity to become a real part of the environments, lives and communities of the world’s developing nations.
 And whether you chose to work on projects that benefit the wildlife, the environment or the people, you come away knowing that your being there has positively impacted those you have visited.

-Our volunteers tell us that working on genuine, meaningful and sustainable projects and their time spent living with and getting to know an area and its locals is the most exciting, fulfilling and fun traveling they have experienced.
+Our volunteers tell us that working on genuine, meaningful and sustainable projects and their time spent living with and getting to know an area and its locals is the most exciting, fulfilling and fun travelling they have experienced.
 For many, the experience gained improved their skills, their resumes and their world view.
 For some, it even leads to new directions, careers and passions that stay with them the rest of their lives.
 So we think the real question should be – why not volunteer?

 Why Volunteer with Kaya

 There are many reasons why we believe that you should volunteer with Kaya – but of course, we would say that!
-Our awards as “Best Volunteer Organisation” gold and silver medal winners for the past 3 years do give an independent support to our claims!
+Our awards as “Best Volunteer Organisation” gold and silver medal winners for the past 3 years does give an independent support to our claims!

 At Kaya, we pride ourselves on delivering only what is best for our volunteers and best for the projects and communities which we are working.
 You will find many volunteer organisations to choose between today, and many of these are also offering great placements around the world.
 But we believe that no-one works closer with their volunteers and with the receiving communities on the ground to make sure everyone can achieve the greatest benefits that volunteering has to offer.

-There are many critics of “voluntourism” and the irresponsible practises that do occur in some locations.
+There are many critics of “voluntourism” and the irresponsible practices that do occur in some locations.
 Done badly, volunteering can be a waste of time, or even worse, cause more damage.
 Done well, it can provide valuable assistance that makes a real difference.
-We work extensively to investigate issues and address best practises to ensure the placements we offer genuinely contribute to important development work around the world.
+We work extensively to investigate issues and address best practices to ensure the placements we offer genuinely contribute to important development work around the world.
 We don’t set up projects to accommodate for volunteers, but instead identify existing initiatives that are locally led and working to address real problems, that can benefit from the additional assistance of our volunteers.
 You can read more about our ethical approach, and we encourage you to discuss these with your placement advisor to learn more about why volunteering with Kaya is the responsible travel approach.

 Kaya volunteers come from all walks of life, all over the world, at all ages.
-Whether you are a student, are taking a gap year, a career break, if you are retired or just taking a holiday; traveling alone, in a group, with friends, partners or family, there is a Kaya project to suit you.
+Whether you are a student, are taking a gap year, a career break, if you are retired or just taking a holiday; travelling alone, in a group, with friends, partners or family, there is a Kaya project to suit you.

 We receive individuals, couples, families and groups, with placements that can be matched to each situation, in locations that are urban or rural, tropical or temperate, in accommodation that ranges from basic to very comfortable indeed.
 As long as you are fit enough to participate in the project you choose and meet the application requirements then age is no barrier to volunteering with Kaya.